HRRPGraphNet: Make HRRPs to Be Graphs for Efficient Target Recognition: Proposed Method

-After the feature extraction, a attention-based classification module is designed to squeeze the feature channel and generate the classification result.
+After the feature extraction, a attention module is designed to squeeze the feature channel and generate the classification result.
 Here, a linear attention model is introduced.
 The scoring function can be defined as \eqref{equ_7}:

 where, weight matrix $W_{att}\mathbb{\in}\mathbb{R}^{G_{out}\times 1}$ and bias $b_{att}\mathbb{\in}\mathbb{R}^{G_{out}\times 1}$ are trainable parameters.
 The attention score is then distributed by Softmax function, which can be calculated through \eqref{equ_8}: